 Crimp tubes and crimp beads designed for beading wire are available in a variety of diameters.
-As you gain experience, you'll likely develop your own crimp size preferences and which size works best for the various wires you use.
-In the meantime, there are a few guidelines you can follow to find the right size to start out with.
+As you gain experience, you'll likely develop your own crimp size preferences and learn which size works best for the various wires you use.
+In the meantime, there are a few guidelines you can follow to find the right size to start.

 Types of Crimps

 Crimp beads are available in two common shapes: tubes and rounded beads.

 They are made of a variety of metals, though the tubes are typically either sterling silver or gold-filled.
 Many beaders find that the tubes are easier to work with, so that might be a good place to begin if you're new to beading.